-Percent values shown in Table 5-3 are based on unrounded, underlying data and may differ from calculations based on the rounded values in the tables.
+29 Percent values shown in Table 5-3 are based on unrounded, underlying data and may differ from calculations based on the rounded values in the tables.

-Unless otherwise specified, the capacity described in this section is the summer installed capacity rating of all PJM generation capacity resources, as entered into the eRPM system, regardless of whether the capacity cleared in the RPM Auctions.
+30 Unless otherwise specified, the capacity described in this section is the summer installed capacity rating of all PJM generation capacity resources, as entered into the eRPM system, regardless of whether the capacity cleared in the RPM Auctions.

-Wind resources accounted for 1,112.7 MW, and solar resources accounted for 366.8 MW of installed capacity in PJM on June 30, 2017.
-PJM administratively reduces the capabilities of all wind generators to 13 percent and solar generators to 38 percent of nameplate capacity when determining the installed capacity because wind and solar resources cannot be available on peak and cannot respond to dispatch requests.
+31 Wind resources accounted for 1,112.7 MW, and solar resources accounted for 373.2 MW of installed capacity in PJM on September 30, 2017.
+PJM administratively reduces the capabilities of all wind generators to 13 percent and solar generators to 38 percent of nameplate capacity when determining the installed capacity because wind and solar resources aconnot be assumed to be available on peak and cannot respond to dispatch requests.
 As data become available, unforced capability of wind and solar resources will be calculated using actual data.
-There are additional wind and solar resources not reflected in total capacity because they are energy only resources and do not participate in the PJM Capacity Market.
+There are additional wind and solar resources not reflected in total capacity because they are energy only resources and on to participate in the PJM Capacity Market.
 See "PJM Manual 21: Rules and Procedures for Determination of Generating Capability," Revision 12 (January 1, 2017) at 19.

-Due to EFORd values not being finalized for future delivery years, the projected installed capacity is based on cleared unforced capacity (UCAP) MW using the EFORd submitted with the offer.
+32 Due to EFORd values not being finalized for future delivery years, the projected installed capacity is based on cleared unforced capacity (UCAP) MW using the EFORd submitted with the offer.